Vrooli/Vrooli/packages/docs/docs/deployment/kubernetes_testing.md

 1. Create the Kubernetes configuration (if you haven't already) using `./scripts/dockerToKubernetes.sh`.
 2. Start Minikube in a Docker container, using `minikube start --driver=docker --force`. *Note: You can stop minikube using `minikube stop`.*
 3. Point your terminal to use the Docker daemon inside Minikube, using `eval $(minikube docker-env)`.
 This sets a few Docker-related environment variables, so that Docker commands point to the Docker daemon inside Minikube, rather than the one on your local machine. *Note: You can undo this using `eval $(minikube docker-env -u)`.*
+4. If you want to start Kubernetes from scratch, run `kubectl delete all --all`.
+This will delete all Kubernetes objects, including pods, deployments, services, etc. *Note: You can delete specific objects using `kubectl delete <object-type> <object-name>`.*
-4. Apply the configuration to Minikube, using `kubectl apply -f <generated-file>.yaml`. *Note: You can delete the configuration using `kubectl delete -f <generated-file>.yaml`.*
+5. Apply the configuration to Minikube, using `kubectl apply -f <generated-file>.yaml`. *Note: You can delete the configuration using `kubectl delete -f <generated-file>.yaml`.*
-5. Use kubectl commands to monitor the status of your pods, deployments, and services.
+6. Use kubectl commands to monitor the status of your pods, deployments, and services.
 Reapply the configuration when changes are made. *Note: If you delete sections from the configuration, you may need to run `kubectl delete -f <generated-file>.yaml` before reapplying the configuration.*

 ## Required Changes
 The auto-generated Kubernetes configuration will not work out of the box.
 You will need to debug it and make some changes.
 Here are some common steps you will likely need to take: